beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-If you have a Shigella infection it's important to drink liquids to prevent dehydration.
-Dehydration can be serious, especially in babies and older adults.
+If you have shigella infection it's important to drink liquids to prevent dehydration.
+Dehydration can be serious, especially in babies and older people.

-UIt’s best to avoid using anti-diarrhoea medicines as these may prolong your illness.
+It's best to avoid using anti-diarrhoea medicines, as these may prolong your illness.

-People with diarrhoea should not go swimming until their diarrhoea has stopped for at least 24 hours.
-This includes babies, young children and adults.
+People with diarrhoea should not go swimming until their diarrhoea has stopped for at least 48 hours.

 Resources and support